partykit/partykit/apps/docs/src/content/docs/guides/deploy-to-cloudflare.md

 description: Deploy to your own Cloudflare account
 ---

+The PartyKit platform is powered by Cloudflare Workers, a worldwide network of thousands of servers that run projects with low latency and high performance.

+By default we manage the platform for your projects.

+## Managed vs cloud-prem

-The PartyKit platform is powered by Cloudflare Workers, a worldwide network of thousands of servers that run projects with incredibly low latency and high performance.
-It abstracts away the complexity of deploying to the cloud, and allows you to focus on building your project.
-As a fully managed platform, PartyKit handles all the ops for you, and you can manage all your projects from a single point.
-PartyKit handles provisioning resources like static assets Durable Objects, configuring routes, and more.
-It also scales with you, so you don't have to worry about your project going viral.
+As a managed platform, PartyKit abstracts away the complexity of deploying to the cloud and allows you to focus on building.
+We handle ops and provisioning resources like static assets, Durable Objects, configuring routes and more.
+Our platform also scales with you.

-However, you may want to deploy your projects to your own Cloudflare account for a number of reasons:
+In some advanced scenarios, you may want to move away from the managed platform and deploy your projects to your own Cloudflare account instead:

 - You have regulatory requirements that require you to use your own Cloudflare account
 - You want to use a domain already configured under Cloudflare
 - You'd like to use your existing Cloudflare Workers and services in tandem with PartyKit

+PartyKit supports this configuration, called **cloud-prem.**

-In the advanced scenario, PartyKit makes it extremely easy to deploy to your own Cloudflare account.
-You can always start with the default, managed platform and switch to cloud-prem at any point.
+You can start with the default, managed platform and switch to cloud-prem at any point.

+## How to deploy

 tl;dr: